 Creating connections across the global education community is one of the things we’re most proud of.
 We know it sparks new ideas and moves projects forward, and we can’t wait to see what follows our discussions.

 Hear from our laureates and expert guests on the big issues in education

-Our 2021 education research laureate, Professor Eric A. Hanushek, draws on his wealth of influential research in our panel on putting effective policy into action today.
-While Dr Rukmini Banerji, our 2021 education development laureate, brings decades of work closing learning gaps in India to our panel on child-centered learning.
+Our 2021 education research laureate, Professor Eric A. Hanushek, drew on his wealth of influential research in our panel on putting effective policy into action today.
+While Dr Rukmini Banerji, our 2021 education development laureate, brought decades of work closing learning gaps in India to our panel on child-centered learning.

-Speakers from the worlds of academia, policy, and philanthropy also join us for sessions on creating a better future through education and the power of learning through play at the Summit.
+Speakers from the worlds of academia, policy, and philanthropy also joined us for sessions on creating a better future through education and the power of learning through play at the Summit.

 - Dr Charles CHEN Yidan, Founder, Yidan Prize

 - Professor Eric A. Hanushek, 2021 Yidan Prize for Education Research Laureate, and Paul and Jean Hanna Senior Fellow, Hoover Institution of Stanford University

 - Dr Jaime Saavedra, Senior Director, Education Global Practice, World Bank Group